Set this up in minutes

 The #1 internal loss prevention method.
 When a tool goes missing, you need to know who had it last.

 Paper sign-out sheets are better than nothing but fail in practice (they get lost, rained on, or ignored).
-A digital check-out system logs every check-out and check-in with the person's name, timestamp, and location — automatically.
+A digital check-out system logs every check-out and check-in with the person's name, timestamp, due-back date, and location — automatically.
+(Check-in/check-out is on InventoryQuick's Pro plan, $49/mo.)

 The accountability effect: When people know their name is on a digital record, tools come back faster and shrinkage drops.
 Moving from a clipboard to digital check-out makes every tool someone's documented responsibility — and that visibility alone changes behavior.